armory3d/zui/README.md

 ```

 ## Custom integration
-Thanks to the powerful render target system of Kha, it is possible to easily integrate the library into any scenario.
+Using the powerful render target system of Kha, it is possible to easily integrate the library into any scenario.
 Set ZuiOptions.autoNotifyInput to false when creating a new Zui instance.
 You can then manually process the input and render the resulting texture in any way you may need.
 ``` hx
 zui.onMouseDown(button:Int, x:Int, y:Int)
 zui.onMouseUp(button:Int, x:Int, y:Int)